If dry, parched and flaky skin is a constant concern, here’s something that will help you ease the problem — ceramides.

 Does ceramide work for all skin types?

-Since ceramides occur naturally in the skin, they fall under the category of “skin-identical” ingredients.
-Because they’re naturally a part of your skin, ceramides are ideal for all skin types, including the most sensitive, breakout-prone, or oily skin.
+Because ceramides is naturally occuring in our skin, it has properties that are very “skin-identical”.
+This also makes them completely suitable for all skin types, including the most sensitive, breakout-prone, or oily skin.
 They’re also safe to use around the eyes, as long as the product is fragrance- and irritant-free.

 Image courtesy: Pinterest